threenine/nuxt-fathom/README.md

 ```
 ## Credits

-- [johannschopplich](https://github.com/johannschopplich/) for his nuxt-gtag project which inspired this.
+- [johannschopplich](https://github.com/johannschopplich/) for his nuxt-gtag project.
 - [derrickreimer](https://github.com/derrickreimer) for his fathom-client.
+- [valgeirb](https://github.com/valgeirb) for his original nuxt-fathom project which this is a fork of .

 ## Support